chainer/chainer/docs/source/chainerx/tutorial/index.rst

 .. note::

-    Currently, two backends are built with and included in ChainerX.
+    Currently, two backends are built into ChainerX.

     1. The ``native`` backend, which is built by default.
     2. The ``cuda`` backend which is optional (See :ref:`installation <chainerx_install>`).